Joe7249/Controller-Design/README.md

-# Controller-Design for a Buck-Boost Converter by Direct Synthesis Method using Matlab/Simulink
+# Controller-Design for a Buck Converter by Direct Synthesis Method using Matlab/Simulink